-Today Author Diego D. Lomax share his success story of how he overcame doubt and dyslexia to finish his manuscript.
+Today Author Diego D. Lomax shares his success story of how he overcame doubt and dyslexia to finish his manuscript.

 About Diego D. Lomax

-When I finally got tested it became more about dealing with it and recognizing when it was my dyslexia and when it was just general ignorance.
-Even now I have my ‘dyslexic moments.’.
+When I finally got tested, it became more about dealing with it and recognizing my dyslexia and when it was just general ignorance.
+Even now, I have my ‘dyslexic moments.’.

 How did you get started in your career?